kevinhongzl/airbnb-de-project/README.md

 ):
     # ...
 ```
-If you would like to obtain data for more than a month, for instance, you can set `test_periods = 13` to store listings data of last 13 months in the data warehouse.
+If you would like to obtain data for more than a month, for instance, you can set `test_periods = 13` (to create meaningful  yearly features for DS data marts) to store listings data of last 13 months in the data warehouse.

 To get the full dataset which I visualized in my dashboard, you modify the `get_schedule()` argument like: